lukastk/maths-notes/Short notes.md

-## Aliasing in discrete Fourier transforms
+## Aliasing in the semi-discrete Fourier transforms

 ## Center manifolds, and slow manifolds